PGScatalog/pgs-harmonizer/README.md

         update locations based on Ensembl mapping
         IF RSID != original RSID THEN
-            update rsID (provide original rsID in hm_info) check and flag if the alleles are consistent with the API ELIF Able to liftover locations to current build THEN liftover locations to current build
+            update rsID (provide original rsID in hm_info) ELIF Able to liftover locations to current build THEN liftover locations to current build
-        check and flag if the alleles are consistent with the ENSEMBL VCF ELSE
+    ELSE
         *flag* variant and provide original mappings in hm_info column as dictionary ENDIF

+    Check and flag if the alleles are consistent with the ENSEMBL VCF Write output
 ENDFOR
 </pre>